-In Dec 2017 Andrew returned to full time professional freelance work as an actor, director, teacher, theatre maker, voice artist, performance consultant.
+In December 2017 Andrew returned to full-time professional freelance work as an actor, director, teacher, theatre maker, voice artist, performance consultant.

 Andrew toured extensively as a cast member in Truth in Translation and has worked with Global Arts Corps as a trainer in both Northern Ireland/North of Ireland and Cambodia.